colinmcglynn/tyk-docs/tyk-docs/content/basic-config-and-security/security/key-level-security.md

 weight: 8
 ---

 Tyk supports the concept of access control at the key level.
 Access control is managed via three key settings in a session object.
 In order to be fully clear on how Tyk handles access control, it's worth looking at the key settings that go into a user session object.
-A full description of each of the options can be found in the [Tyk Gateway API documentation](/docs/tyk-gateway-api/).

 Tyk will store each access key as a record in Redis, this key will have certain metadata attached to.
 The record takes this form: